WushuWorks/I-am-the-Elder-God/README.md

 ### Sources and Inspirations Cited

 This game makes heavy use of the state machine used in [Mehen's Portable Casino](https://github.com/OtherAesop/mehens_portable_casino) and shares structure and code with it.
+[Quicksilver Rougelike](https://github.com/tomassedovic/quicksilver-roguelike) was used as a template to learn Quicksilver in practice, and has some code similarities.

 This game was heavily inspired by [Evolve](https://2k.com/en-US/game/evolve/) and [Arkham Horror](https://www.fantasyflightgames.com/en/products/arkham-horror-third-edition/)